sourcegraph/handbook/content/departments/technical-success/support/process/engaging-other-teams.md

 - When posting in the Delivery team's Slack channel, use @delivery-support
 - When posting in Batcher Changes team's Slack channel, use @batchers-support
-- When posting for Repository Management, be sure to do so in the #repo-management channel and use @core-app-support (if @repo-management-support doesn't exist)
+- When posting for Repository Management, be sure to do so in the #ask-source channel and use @source-support
 - When posting for Cloud/SaaS, be sure to do so in the #cloud-saas channel and use @cloud-saas
 - When posting for Search, use @search-core-support or @search-product-support ... depending which team within Search you need
 - Whenever we have more work than any one engineering team can handle via their support process, we prioritize issues holistically.
 We try to catch this before the engineering team has to alert us.